dubaua/immerser/README.md

 ## Prepare Your Markup

-First, setup your a fixed container as the immerser root container, and add `data-immerser` attribute.
+First, setup fixed container as the immerser root container, and add the `data-immerser` attribute.

 Next place absolutely positioned children into the immerser parent and add `data-immerser-solid="solid-id"` to each.

-Then add `data-immerser-layer` attribute for each your section and pass configuraton with `data-immerser-layer-config='{"solid-id": "classname-modifier"}'`.
+Then add `data-immerser-layer` attribute to each section and pass configuraton in `data-immerser-layer-config='{"solid-id": "classname-modifier"}'`.
 Otherwise, you can pass configuration as `solidClassnameArray` option to immerser.
-Config should contain JSON describing what class should be applied on solid element, when it over a section.
+Config should contain JSON describing what class should be applied on each solid element, when it's over a section.

-Also feel free to add `data-immerser-pager` to create pager for your layers.
+Also feel free to add `data-immerser-pager` to create a pager for your layers.

 ```html
 <div class="fixed" data-immerser>